 Lung cancer occurs when cancerous cells form in the lungs.
 Like other cancers, as the disease develops, tumors are formed.
 As the disease progresses, it has the potential to spread to other regions of the body.

-Lung cancer is an umbrella term referring to several different cancers in the lung, included non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
+Lung cancer is an umbrella term referring to several different cancers in the lung, including non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).

 NSCLCs start in lung tissue.
 It is comprised of three specific diseases: adenocarcinomas, squamous cell carcinomas, and large cell carcinomas.
 SCLCs are a rarer form, originating in the bronchi.